AlexTsumarov/7pass-php-sdk/README.md

 Access token is valid for certain amount of time specified in seconds in `expires_in`.
 You should cache and reuse this access token for this period on every request.
-Once token is near to expire you can use `refresh_token` to obtain new access with extended expiration time without an user's consent.
+Once token is near to expire you can use `refresh_token` to obtain new access with extended expiration time even without user's consent.

 Using a refresh token: